Kivt/qMaker/README.md

 # qMaker
-Question creator on Vue.js and Firebase
+Question creator on Vue.js, Vuetify and Firebase as backend